You are frustrated that your dates have been failing.

-If you were to ask your prior dates to give you feedback as to why they ultimately didn’t go out on any more dates with you, they may feel like you are putting them on the spot.
+By asking your prior dates to give you feedback as to why they didn’t go out on any more dates with you, you put them on the spot.

-Think about what you would do if you were to be in that position.
+Think about what you would do in this position.

-Most likely, you will find ways to either avoid the topic all together or you will start giving excuses for yourself.
+Most likely, you find ways to either avoid the topic altogether or you give excuses for yourself.

-You may try to alleviate the pressure by simply saying that it really had nothing to do with the other person.
+You try to alleviate the pressure by saying that it had nothing to do with the person.

-You may tell that person that it was simply a case of having too much to do or dealing with some emergency that occurred unexpectedly.
+You tell that person that it was a case of having too much to do or dealing with an emergency that occurred unexpectedly.

-In other words, you would be dishonest so as to diffuse the situation.
+This is where you are being dishonest to diffuse the situation.

 It is highly unlikely that you would tell that date who is asking you for feedback that they were a bore.

-This is the problem you will most likely face if you were to use this approach to try to understand why those dates failed.
+This is the problem you face when you use this approach to ascertain why those dates failed.

-Most people are simply not going to be honest with you.
+Most people are aren’t going to be candid with you.

-Listen, if there has been a pattern of these failed dates, you already have something to work with.
+A pattern of these failed dates gives you something to work with.

-In other words, if you have been approaching all of these dates in the exact same way, it may be time for you to change it up.
+If you have been approaching these dates in the exact same way, it’s time for you to change it up.